unclesnote/uncles_dockerfiles/mysql/readme.txt

 //================================================================
 //                          configuration
 //================================================================
-Once you have created container from image, do below
+Once you have created container from image then attached container, do below

 //---------------------------------------
     1. locale configuration